Experimental and theoretical investigation of drag loads on side-by-side flexible blades in a uniform current: Discussion

-Decreasing $\upbeta$ significantly lowers the critical $\mathrm{u}$, as shown in Figure 3.33 of \citet{Paidoussis1998} for the linear stability of (\ref{eq:linear_beam_stability}), and in Figure 2 of \citet{Leclercq2018a} for scenarios involving drag, as studied in this paper.
+Overall, the critical $\mathrm{u}$ increases with $\upbeta$ with some local jumps, as shown in Figure 3.33 of \citet{Paidoussis1998} for the linear stability of \cref{eq:linear_beam_flutter} and in Figure 2 of \citet{Leclercq2018a} for scenarios involving drag, as studied in this paper.
 In conclusion, our findings are consistent with these previous studies regarding the effects of the different terms in the reactive force model.